 Volunteers break rank to raise doubts in trial of Russia's second COVID-19 vaccine

-MOSCOW (Reuters) - Some of those volunteering in a trial of Russia's second COVID-19 vaccine have broken rank and conducted go-it-alone amateur "citizen experiments" that they say raise concerns about the shot's efficacy.
+MOSCOW (Reuters) - Some of those who volunteered for the clinical trial of Russia's second COVID-19 vaccine have broken rank and taken part in go-it-alone "citizen experiments" which they say raise concerns about the shot's efficacy.

-The break-away group is led by trial volunteer Andrey Krinitsky, who is not a scientist.
-The group's findings were made public in an open letter on their blog on Wednesday.
+"We have serious concerns about the efficacy of the peptide vaccine EpiVacCorona," the group, which is led by businessman Andrey Krynicki, said in an open letter to the health ministry published on their blog on Wednesday.

-The letter says some volunteers have taken commercially-available antibody tests, while others have recorded cases of COVID-19 in their group and sent frozen blood plasma samples to independent laboratories to test the vaccine's ability to neutralise an infection.
+"The results of our tests diverge from what... officials have said in the media, which is why we are concerned."

-The scientists behind the vaccine, which has been approved by the Russian regulator and added to the national inoculation programme, say it is safe and effective.
-The trial in which the breakaway group had been taking part began in November 2020 and involves a total of 3,000 people across Russia.
+The scientists behind the vaccine, which has been approved by the Russian regulator and added to the national inoculation programme, say it is safe and effective, and question the scientific viability of the group's findings.

 EpiVacCorona, Russia's second vaccine to be registered, is a synthetic peptide vaccine which uses a different technology from the better-known Sputnik V shot.